 BJM: I was listening to Pepe Deluxe's Beatitude constantly just prior to and during the writing process of Delirium.
 In my head, their album was the only music going through each scene, but I never really thought about being able to actually use any of it.
 One day I was casually reading about Pepe Deluxe and one of the reviews had mentioned that the album sounds like a soundtrack for a film.
-That comment got my thinking more and more about just how much their music fit the feel of the film.
-I talked to Dan about it and he sent off and email to the band.
+That comment got me thinking more and more about just how much their music fit the feel of the film.
+I talked to Dan about it and he emailed the band.
 I really was expecting either no response or something like "yeah, I don't think so...who the hell are you again?"
-But it was the complete opposite.
+But it was the complete opposite and the film is that much better because of the music.